-How Does Office Fitness Figure Into Your 2019 Income Tax Strategy?
+How Does Office Fitness Figure Into Your Income Tax Strategy This Year?

 Whether you’re debating which sit-stand desk or treadmill desk model to spend your tax refund on or thinking of ways to reduce your next tax bill by investing in new office equipment, now is as good a time as any to take the plunge.
 If you operate a business or earn a significant portion of your living working from your home office, your purchase of a standing desk or treadmill workstation is likely to be 100% tax deductible.

 Of course, it’s always best to verify this with your own qualified tax professional.
 Here are some additional things to ask about if you’re looking to acquire office-fitness equipment as a business:

 IRS Section 179 Accelerated Depreciation

 In the past, each year Congress used to let the Section 179 economic stimulus program sunset, only to bring it back at the very end of the following year.
-For the 2019 tax year, like in 2018, the Section 179 deduction limits have been set to $1,000,000 and the capital equipment spending cap to $2,500,000.
-Typical limits prior to 2018 have been between $25,000 and $500,000 so this is definitely a dramatic increase intended to stimulate capital equipment spending in this tax year.
+Recently Congress decided to stop the roller-coaster and locked down the Section 179 deduction limits to $1,000,000, and the capital equipment spending cap to $2,500,000.
+Typical limits prior to 2018 had been between $25,000 and $500,000 so this is definitely a dramatic increase intended to stimulate capital equipment spending in this tax year.